jddecker/jddecker.github.io/content/blog/hello world/index.md

 ![Stylized code image representing Jeffrey David Decker's website](code.webp)

+Hello 👋!
+As a computer enthusiast, I'm always looking for new ways to learn and experiment with programming, design, and engineering.

+This post walks through my journey of setting up this blog and choosing Zola, styling with Pico CSS, and deploying on GitHub Pages.

+## Why I chose Zola

-After years of having a simple Linktree style website, I finally decided to expand my online presence with a blog using a static site generator.
-This post walks through my journey of choosing Zola, styling with Pico CSS, and deploying on GitHub Pages.
+After years of having a simple Linktree style website, I finally decided to expand my online presence with a blog using a static site generator (known as SSG).
+SSGs are defined by usually using templates and then having a program compile the HTML, CSS, etc. all together to then be hosted on the Internet.
+This differs from a dynamic website where when you go to a page, code in the background generates the information, might pull it from a database, etc.

 I wanted an SSG that: